kashifreyaz/demotaskmanager/README.md

 Request Body->{
 				"label":{label name}, // to fetch tasks of pirticular label
 				"priority":[{priority name}], // to fetch tasks from priorities
-				"dayRange":{integer value}, // to fetch tasks in day duration e.g: for next 2 days value should be 2 , for previous 4 days value should be -4 and for current day value should be 0
+				"dayRange":{"string value"}, // to fetch tasks in day duration e.g: for next 2 days value should be 2 , for previous 4 days value should be -4 and for current day value should be 0
 			}
 Response->true or false